 We actually moved downtown in 2014.
 The kids were out of high school and my wife and I were ready for a change from suburban life.
 We both like downtown—visiting and working—so we decided to build a house in Fall Creek Place.
 Interestingly, the house that is right next door to mine was the former home of Reverend Jim Jones.
 Don’t drink that Kool-Aid!

 That said, we obviously spend a lot of time downtown.
 I love to eat lunch at Bru and dinner at Salt and we have season tickets to the Colts.
 We just love the city and all that it has to offer.

 Not only do I play music, but I also compose.
 I had written a song for a country music band I played with.
 The lead singer from that group actually took the song—music and lyrics—to a professional producer/musician in Nashville and had it professionally recorded.

 Not sure if it’s a talent, maybe a problem, but I play a lot of poker—and sometimes I win.
 I am a founding member, five-time winner, and PLA (Poker League Administrator) for the Premier Indy Men’s Poker Society (PIMPS).

 Kyle and his wife, Amy have been married 23 years.
 They have three kids—Dustin, 30; Erin, 28; and Danielle, 26; and one granddaughter—Arianna, 10.

-Also learn about Sarah Hempstead, Tricia Smith, Charlie Wilson, Tom Neff, Joe Redar, Dave Jones, Patricia Brant, Phil Medley, Liam Keesling, Sayo Adesiyakan, Ben Bain, Asia Coffee, Eric Broemel, Matt Durbin, Kevin Shelley, Eddie Layton, and Anna Marie Burrell
+Also learn about Sarah Hempstead, Tricia Smith, Charlie Wilson, Tom Neff, Joe Redar, Dave Jones, Patricia Brant, Liam Keesling, Sayo Adesiyakan, Ben Bain, Asia Coffee, Eric Broemel, Matt Durbin, Kevin Shelley, Eddie Layton, and Anna Marie Burrell